florisvanvugt/afnipy/readme.md

 That's it!

 I also include an Jupyter notebook that shows how you can read AFNI data files and then work with it in Python.
-For that to work, you have to For example BRIK/HEAD files, go [here](https://afni.nimh.nih.gov/pub/dist/src/) and download!
+For that to work, you have to download example BRIK/HEAD files, for example from [here](https://afni.nimh.nih.gov/pub/dist/src/).

 Under Linux/Mac OS you can download these with `wget` (assuming that you have `wget` installed):